inspiraller/react_and_patternlib/README.md

 # React setup for separate pattern library adjacent to the react project.
-It is a generic pattern library to be used with any javascript framework of your choice.
+It is a vanilla setup to keep the common objects adjacent to the project

 # Getting started
 clone this repo inside your project